nayefahmad/log/README.md

 - 424: nonparametric conditional survival
 - 425, 308: kernel functions as local neighborhoods
 - 429, 430: cross-validation for prediction error and hyperparameter selection - ESL, p242
+- 439, 409: attention mechanism and dimensions of matrices

 ## Cards